HaMatthias/sunset/README.md

 3. Search for "Sunset" in the JetBrains Marketplace.
 4. Click `Install` and restart IntelliJ (If required).

-## Requirements

-- IntelliJ IDEA 2021.1 or newer.
-- Java 11 or higher.

 ## Usage

 1. Open the settings under `File > Settings > Sunset`.